saltukalakus/saltukalakus/README.md

 Are you interested in Blockchain, Identity and Access management, programming in Rust or JavaScript?

-Awesome, we have something in common 🔭 Send me a connection request on [LinkedIn](https://uk.linkedin.com/in/saltukalakus) and we can chat.
+Awesome!
+We have something in common 🔭 Send me a connection request on [LinkedIn](https://uk.linkedin.com/in/saltukalakus) and we can chat.

 <!--
 **saltukalakus/saltukalakus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.